anarchydevs/pixelmania.malis-implant-dispenser/Readme.md

 - Place an order from anywhere, just make sure to claim it before the timer expires
 - Bot automatically blacklists people whose orders have expired (you can pay the bot back the debt to get removed from the blacklist)

-Quick first time setup guide:
+IMPORTANT README:
+- This bot will delete everything in your inventory and inventory bags that is not relevant.
+Bank all your goodies beforehand.
-- Put a implant dispenser inside your first inventory slot, then backpacks afterwards (leave at least 12 empty slots)
+- Put a Implant Disassembly Clinic inside your first inventory slot, then backpacks afterwards (leave at least 12 empty slots)
 - Give your bot a bunch of credits (don't give it exactly 1bil, something like 950m is fine)
 - Position your bot inside a implant shop close to 'Advanced Shiny Cluster' terminal.
 - Launch the plugin once so it creates a Settings.json file inside the plugin .dll folder then close the console